Michael J. McCormack: Career

 McCormack was first elected to the City Council in November 1981 (when the council consisted of nine members, all at-large) and was subsequently re-elected to four two-year terms (when the council consisted of four at-large members and nine district representatives).
 He announced in March 1991 that he would not seek re-election; his seat was won by former Boston School Committee member John A. Nucci in the November 1991 election.

 A native of the Allston–Brighton neighborhood of Boston, McCormack graduated from Catholic Memorial High School in West Roxbury.

-McCormack earned a bachelor's degree in education from the University of Massachusetts Boston in 1969, and a law degree from Suffolk University in 1972.
+McCormack earned a bachelor's degree in education from the University of Massachusetts Boston in 1969, and a Juris Doctor degree from Suffolk University in 1972.
 He served as an Assistant Attorney General and as a Special Assistant Attorney General for the Commonwealth of Massachusetts.
 As of February 2018, he practices for the Boston law firm McCormack Suny LLC.